rpdelaney/l4d2-tourney-rules/rules.md

 Modifying or removing HUDs, crosshairs, and pain pointers is allowed.

 ######6.2.3 Gun models
-Modifying or removing gun models and reload animations is allowed.
+Modifying or removing gun models and animations is allowed.

 ######6.2.4 Tank music
 Modifying or removing “tank music” including altering the volume is